stuchalk/Solubility/README.md

 ## Links
 - Access a working version of this project at [here](https://chalk.coas.unf.edu/sol)
 - Go to the original source of the data [available from NIST](http://srdata.nist.gov/solubility/)
-- Access the paper published on this site (coming soon...)

-> Stuart Chalk
+Stuart Chalk

-> Department of Chemistry
+Department of Chemistry

-> University of North Florida
+University of North Florida

-> Jacksonville, FL 32224 USA
+Jacksonville, FL 32224 USA

-> Email: schalk@unf.edu
+Email: schalk@unf.edu